cicsdev/cics-java-liberty-hello/README.md

-# CICS Liberty Hello Application
+# CICS Liberty Web Application
 A simple enterprise Java web application that can run in a CICS Liberty JVM server.

 This sample demonstrates a simple Java web application using JavaServer Pages to echo information about the CICS task the page is running on.